GuangjingCao/GuangjingCao/README.md

 Here are some projects that I’ve worked on:

-1.AI Studio project in Breakthrough Tech AI
+1. AI Studio project in Breakthrough Tech AI
 Predict electricity demand in Texas.
 Developing a machine learning model based on regression trees and using Large Language Models (LLMs) to explain the decisions made by these regression trees.
 Tech Stack: Python, VSCode
 Learnings: Clean data, build model and deal with time-seies data, prompt engineering